EnhancedNetwork/TOHE-Docs/guides/Welcome.md

 <b>Over 300 New Roles:</b> Add unique roles or add-ons with special abilities that keep every match exciting and full of surprises.
 No two games are ever the same!<br>

+<b>3 Different Gamemodes:</b> TOHE offers various gamemodes such as, Standard Classic TOHE, Free For All, & Speedrun!<br>

 <b>Fully Customizable Lobbies:</b> Tailor your game settings with options like game modes, roles, tasks, win conditions, and more.
 Each lobby you create can offer a completely new experience.<br>

 <b>Seamless Compatibility:</b> Only the host needs to install the mod, so your friends can join without having to install anything themselves.
 It’s that easy!<br>

 <b>Endless Replayability:</b> Whether you're playing with a small group of friends or hosting a larger game, TOHE lets you fine-tune the experience, keeping the gameplay fresh, fun, and unpredictable every time.<br>

+<b>Crowded Built-In:</b> Want to increase the chaos?
+TOHE lets you play with more than 15 people as long as you are on Modded Regions! <br>

+<b>Worked on Actively:</b> TOHE is always being worked on, even if it seems slow!
+We're actively updating TOHE, as well as the Website that you are browsing right now!<br>

 ### Done?
 Let's Install Town of Host: Enhanced!